aldopaganijr/react-movie/README.md

 - 🌱 Im currently learning **react**

-- 👨‍💻 All my projects are linked here! [https://aldopaganijr.netlify.app](https://aldopaganijr.netlify.app)
+- 👨‍💻 All my projects are linked here [https://aldopaganijr.netlify.app](https://aldopaganijr.netlify.app)

 - 📫 How to reach me? **https://www.linkedin.com/in/aldo-pagani-jr-a4025923a/**